 - Maintain and improve the butterfly and rain garden

-- Manage and enhance the CMNNA website, email blasts and establish a presence on other social media
+- Enhance the CMNNA website, email blasts and establish a presence on other social media

-- Continue to develop a long-term neighborhood plan, including water management, with the City of Madison
+- Develop a long-term neighborhood plan, including water management, with the City of Madison

-- Improve pedestrian safety during increased traffic and changes in vehicle traffic patterns
+- Improve pedestrian safety during increased neighborhood traffic and changes in vehicle traffic patterns

 - Explore the unique history of the three neighborhoods